 Tensions between Hezbollah and the Israeli Defense Forces frequently place peacekeepers in the middle of kinetic exchanges.
 Recent weeks have seen a surge in cross-border fire, increasing the likelihood of collateral damage to UN facilities.
 Strategic planners argue that the current mandate lacks the enforcement power necessary to disarm militant groups.
 So, peacekeepers are relegated to observing violations they cannot physically prevent.

 Operational security during patrols relies on a combination of armored protection and diplomatic immunity.
 Neither of these factors provided safety during the April 1 incident.
 The blast occurred during a routine transit between two observation posts.
 Soldiers inside the vehicle were wearing standard-issue ceramic body armor and helmets at the time of the explosion.
 Force commanders have ordered a temporary halt to foot patrols in the immediate vicinity of Naqoura.
 Communication intercepts suggest that local factions may be testing the reaction time of international forces.
+Security experts note that the use of a roadside bomb is a tactical escalation compared to previous incidents of stone-throwing or vehicle blocking.
+The inability of the mission to secure its own supply lines raises concerns about the long-term viability of the deployment.

 Pattern of Escalating Violence Against Peacekeepers